1890 Norton Fitzwarren rail crash: Sequence of events

+The engine of the boat train, 4-4-0ST No. 2051, was withdrawn following the collision.

 Causes

 The immediate cause of the accident was that the signalman had forgotten that the goods train was still on the main line after being shunted and allowed the boat train into his section with the line obstructed.
+The Inspector, Colonel Rich, recommended that signalmen should be provided with a device that they could place on a lever if a line was obstructed, which was already being done on some other railways or unofficially by some signalmen.
+This idea was widely adopted over following years by the provision of lever collars.

 The Board of Trade enquiry ruled that a contributory factor was the premature change of the goods train's headlamp from red to green; it was possible that the driver of the boat train would have noticed a red lamp ahead of him in time to apply his brakes.
 Another contributory factor was the failure of the guard of the goods train to notify the signalman of the presence of his train on the main line, as required by the rules of the company.
+In later years this generally became a requirement for the driver and fireman instead (Rule 55).

+A further contributory factor was that the goods train had been shunted on to the main line through lack of a suitable siding.
 Following the inquest, twelve refuge sidings were built between Exeter and Weston.